RedHatInsights/ccx-notification-writer/README.md

 ### Table `new_reports`

-This table contains new reports consumed from Kafka topic and stored to database in shrinked format (some attributes are removed).
+This table contains new reports consumed from Kafka topic and stored to database in shrunk format (some attributes are removed).

 ```
    Column     |            Type             | Modifiers